rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Quantization For Particle in a Box.md

 Quantized Energy:
 $E = \frac{h^2}{8L^2m}$

+# Deriving Momentum For Particle in A Box (Ground State)
 For [[Particle in a Box (1D)]] we allow only certain standing waves

 $\lambda = \frac{2L}{n}$, $p = \frac{h}{\lambda}$ , $E = \frac{p^2}{2m}$